TERMS AND CONDITIONS OF SERVICE:

 Please make yourself aware of the following before you book any service with us.
 By entering into a service with us you agree to the following:

-- Counselling is provided free of charge to LGBT+ people and their immediate allies, and people on a low/limited income we want to reserve this counselling service as such.
+- Counselling is provided at a reduced cost to LGBT+ people and their immediate allies, and people on a low/limited income we want to reserve this counselling service as such.

 - So that our counselling service is not abused we will ask you to confirm this at point of referral and the service is offered on this contingency.